SergeySSmirnov/kohana-defender/readme.md

-This module allow use on your site Authentication and Authorization capabilities.
+#Kohana defender module

+Allows apply authentication and authorization capabilities on your site.

 This project based on:
 - https://github.com/Wouterrr/A1;
 - https://github.com/Wouterrr/ACL;